 Entitlement programs consume about 60% of the federal budget and therefore are the primary driver for this debt accumulation.
 What’s worse is that there is no limit to the expansion of entitlements even as they currently exist (they continue without limitation without anyone voting for them to continue), and therefore the burden on taxpayers to pay for them is unlimited.
 Furthermore, the legal precedent to collect taxes from you through judicial fiat is currently in place because welfare recipients are considered to have a Constitutional right to their entitlements and you must pay until you don’t have any more assets to collect.
 That’s right.
 The unelected federal judiciary already has set precedent that empowers them to command elected officials to increase your taxes and neither the elected officials nor the electorate have any say in the matter!
 This is not the model created by the Founders.
 The federal government was established as an instrumentality of the States, not the way it is now where the federal government dictates to the States.
 That must change.

-The “Santa Claus” mentality of promising more and more government payments apart from services rendered helps politicians win elections, but eventually this “house of cards” is going to collapse.
+The “Santa Claus” mentality of promising more and more government payments apart from services rendered or product provided helps politicians win elections, but eventually this “house of cards” is going to collapse.
 Our ancestors agreed with this.
 One of them said, “a democracy can exist only until the majority discovers it can vote itself largess out of the public treasury.
 After that, the majority always votes for the candidate promising the most benefits with the result the democracy collapses because of the loose fiscal policy ensuing, always to be followed by a dictatorship, then a monarchy.”